RyanHunter-DV/rsim/doc/ipxact/NodeCommands.md

 - view arg is required for this config.
 - parameter options can be used to overwrite the component's parameters while calling need.
 The need command arg will use direct design instance reference, so the config block may be evaluated after the elaborating done.
-## selector
-select generators, this used for components which have multiple generators, for components which have only one generator, then its not necessary to call the selector command.
-format: `selector design.<instance name>,<generator name>`
 ## simulator
 specify simulator tool, can support xcelium or vcs
 format: `simulator <eda name> <code block>`